whg-training/whg-training-resources/docs/sequence_data_analysis/introduction_to_next_generation_sequencing_data_analysis/Short_read_theory.md

 # Appendix 1: Paired-end sequencing in theory and practice

-## What paired-end sequence data should lool like
+## What paired-end sequence data should look like

 You'll know that typical short-read datasets are made up of pairs of reads representing sequencing of both ends of short DNA fragments.
 The basic model is that we should be generating short DNA